 - Patients receiving end of life care, carers and those at risk of developing a long-term condition, those patients with mental health problems and patients with learning difficulties.
-Patients were offered regular health reviews and signposted to relevant support services including lifestyle advice and engagement with weight loss (slimming world/weight watchers) and exercise programmes. - There was an in house health and active advisor who provided motivational engagement with exercise for inactive patients. - We saw a variety of health promotion information leaflets and resources both in the practice and on their website.
-For example, on smoking cessation sexual health and immunisations.
-The in-house dedicated smoking cessation advice service had a quit rate of 62% (benchmarked in January 2015) which was the highest in the locality.
+Patients were offered regular health reviews and signposted to relevant support services. - We saw a variety of health promotion information leaflets and resources both in the practice and on their website.
+For example, on smoking cessation sexual health and immunisations. - The practice provided a variety of health promotion information leaflets and resources for children and young people for example the provision of chlamydia testing.

-- The practice provided a variety of health promotion information leaflets and resources for children and young people for example the provision of chlamydia testing.
-The practice was a high achiever in chlamydia screening for the locality during 2015-16. - The practice's uptake for the cervical screening programme was 82%, which was comparable to the CCG average of 82% and the national average of 81%.
+- The practice's uptake for the cervical screening programme was 82%, which was comparable to the CCG average of 82% and the national average of 81%.
 There was a policy to offer reminders for patients who did not attend for their cervical screening test.
 There were systems in place to ensure results were received for all samples sent for the cervical screening programme and the practice followed up women who were referred as a consequence of abnormal results. - The practice also encouraged its patients to attend national screening programmes for bowel and breast cancer screening.